12 Reasons Why Red Log Plant is Dropping Leaves and their Solutions

 Remedies

-Feed your Red Log Peperomia with a balanced, liquid fertilizer every 4 weeks during the growing period for a lush growth.
-Take care not to overfeed the plant.
+Feed your Red Log Peperomia with a balanced, liquid fertilizer every 4 weeks in spring and summer for a lush growth.
 Follow the instructions on the label of the plant food to avoid overfeeding.
-Do not feed in the cold season as growth is reduced as feeding at this time can result in fertilizer burn and death of the plant.
+Do not feed in fall and winter as growth is reduced at this time.

-Flush out accumulated salts from the soil regularly by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.
-Learn more on how to feed houseplants.
+Leach out accumulated salts from the soil regularly by running a stream of water through the soil until it comes out through the drainage holes.

-Excess soluble salts and chemicals in the soil from the water and fertilizers used will cause the Red Log Plant leaves to dry, shrivel and drop.
+Excess soluble salts and chemicals in the soil from the water and fertilizers used will cause the Red Log Plant leaves to wilt, shrivel and begin to drop.

 Remedies

-Regularly flush out the excess salts from the soil by running a stream of water through the soil until it comes out through the drainage holes.
-Repeat the process several times to flush out as much salts as possible.
+Regularly, flush out the excess salts from the soil by running a stream of water through the soil until it comes out through the drainage holes.

 7. Too Little Light